One of the greatest challenges missionaries face isn’t the mission field …

 It’s raising support.

-I realize “marketing” and “selling” can feel yucky.
-But in reality, all of us are engaged in some form of selling.
-Human psychology hasn’t changed much when it comes to sales.
-That’s why advertising techniques used a hundred years ago still work today.
+Yes, I realize that the words “marketing” and “selling” can feel yucky.
+But in reality, all of us are engaged in some form of persuasion.
+Human psychology hasn’t changed much when it comes to sales, and that’s why advertising techniques used a hundred years ago still work today.

 It’s important to understand human psychology in this regard.
 Donors don’t give primarily because they care.
 Deep down, they give because it makes them feel good.
 Understanding this will help you be more effective in fundraising.
 Here are five ways to apply this:

 Unless you’re doing work that can’t be publicized, you should keep a personal blog.
-Facebook is NOT a home base.
-Zuckerberg and team can change the rules on you at any time.
+A private Facebook group is a good way to keep in touch with existing donors, but it’s not a great home base for your communication because Mark Zuckerberg and team can change the rules at any time.
 You own your blog.
 Use it to centralize all you do.